6 Ways to Boost SaaS Free Trial Conversion Rates

-Opt-in free trials enable users to get started immediately, without entering their credit card information.
+- Enable users to get started immediately without entering their credit card information.

-Now that you understand typical conversion rates, let's breakdown the five steps it takes to improve your free trial conversion rate.
+Now that you understand typical conversion rates, let's break down six ways to improve your free trial conversion rate.

-2. Is it difficult to set up the free trial?
-As mentioned at the beginning of this piece, free trials can come with tricky imports or other complicated setup tasks.
+- Is it difficult to set up the free trial?
+Free trials can come with tricky imports or other complicated setup tasks.
 Without a seamless setup process, you’re asking for free trial activity dropoff or worse, abandonment.

-3. Does it rely on private data?
-These days companies are getting more and more protective of their data and their customers’ data.
+- Does it rely on private data?
+These days companies are getting more and more protective of their data and their customer’s data.
 Requiring leads to upload potentially compromising information will limit who will even sign up for a free trial.

 Free trials aren’t always the best option, but that doesn’t mean you have to throw in the towel.

 It’s tough to design an exceptional free trial without knowing what your prospects want.
 The good news is that you can do some research without even turning off your free trial.

 1. Reach out to free trailers who didn’t convert.
 Ask these folks for a short interview (15 - 20 minutes) and offer up a gift card or other monetary value for their time and feedback.